 The AI Video Landscape — 2026

 This is RCTV’s living reference to the AI video generation landscape.
 Updated regularly as models launch, pricing changes, and capabilities evolve.
-Last updated: March 2026.
+Last updated: March 20, 2026.

-The Big Six: Commercial Models
+The Big Seven: Commercial Models

 These are the production-grade models dominating professional and creator workflows in early 2026.
 The market has matured to the point where no single model leads across all dimensions — the professional standard is now multi-model routing, choosing the right tool for each specific shot.